Electronic health record: Privacy concerns

-These threats can either be internal, external, intentional and unintentional.
-Therefore, one will find health information systems professionals having these particular threats in mind when discussing ways to protect the health information of patients.
+These threats can either be internal, external, intentional, or unintentional.
+Health information systems professionals consider these particular threats when discussing ways to protect patients' health information.
 It has been found that there is a lack of security awareness among health care professionals in countries such as Spain.
 The Health Insurance Portability and Accountability Act (HIPAA) has developed a framework to mitigate the harm of these threats that is comprehensive but not so specific as to limit the options of healthcare professionals who may have access to different technology.
+With the increase of clinical notes being shared electronically due to the 21st Century Cures Act, an increase in sensitive terms used across the records of all patients, including minors, are increasingly shared amongst care teams, complicating efforts to maintain privacy.

-Personal Information Protection and Electronic Documents Act (PIPEDA) was given Royal Assent in Canada on 13 April 2000 to establish rules on the use, disclosure and collection of personal information.
-The personal information includes both non-digital and electronic form.
+Personal Information Protection and Electronic Documents Act (PIPEDA) was given Royal Assent in Canada on 13 April 2000 to establish rules on the use, disclosure, and collection of personal information.
+The personal information includes both non-digital and electronic forms.
 In 2002, PIPEDA extended to the health sector in Stage 2 of the law's implementation.
-There are four provinces where this law does not apply because its privacy law was considered similar to PIPEDA: Alberta, British Columbia, Ontario and Quebec.
+There are four provinces where this law does not apply because their privacy laws were considered similar to PIPEDA: Alberta, British Columbia, Ontario, and Quebec.

 The COVID-19 pandemic in the United Kingdom led to radical changes.
 NHS Digital and NHSX made changes, said to be only for the duration of the crisis, to the information sharing system GP Connect across England, meaning that patient records are shared across primary care.
 Only patients who have specifically opted out are excluded.